 The Plan's interest rate and inflation hedge ratios are managed by LGIM who have been given a specific mandate to maintain the hedge ratios in line with the target (subject to agreed tolerance ranged).
 LGIM will also monitor the level of collateral within the LDI mandate and will inform the Trustees if a top up is required.
-A process is in place to manage collateral requirements.
+A process is in place to manage collateral requirements, which has recently been refined to allow LGIM discretion to trade a portion of the Plan's World Developed Equity holdings in order to top-up collateral should headroom fall below a set threshold This proportion of the Plan's World Developed equity holdings (c. £50m) have been switched into the daily-dealt version of this fund for this purpose.